What you need to know:

 Who is a close contact?

 A close contact is anyone (with or without a face covering) who was within 6 feet of a confirmed case of COVID-19 (with or without a face covering), for at least 15 minutes throughout the course of a day.
 The period of close contact begins 2 calendar days before the onset of symptoms (for a symptomatic person) or 2 calendar days before the positive sample was obtained (for an asymptomatic person).
-If the case was symptomatic (e.g., coughing, sneezing), persons with briefer periods of exposure may also be considered contacts.
-Close contacts to a confirmed case of COVID-19 are required to remain in quarantine at home for 14 calendar days starting from the last day of contact with the confirmed case.
+If the case was symptomatic (e.g., coughing, fever), persons with briefer periods of exposure may also be considered contacts.
+Close contacts who are vaccinated may remain in school and are encouraged to receive a COVID test 5 to 7 days after exposure.
+Unvaccinated students will have the choice of the following:

 Who will do contact tracing?